Hypothesis Testing 101

 A Coin Toss Example → Find out whether it is a trick coin or not.

-H0: It’s Fair Coin.
+H0: It’s a fair Coin.

-H1: It’s Trick Coin.
+H1: It’s a trick Coin.

 Now we have defined our H0 and H1.
 The next thing would be to experiment.

 Based on this first result should we call it a trick coin?
 We would probably not.
-Since we consider the null hypothesis is true which state that it's a fair coin and if it is a fair coin then getting tale on a coin toss is random.
+Since we consider the null hypothesis is true which state that it's a fair coin and if it is a fair coin then getting tails on a coin toss is random.
 With this limited information, we cannot just reject the H0.

 Therefore, P(1T | H0) = 0.50